-A label is an identifying short word or phrase used to classify like entities into categories, much like a folder system is used to group together like projects.
+A label is an identifying short word or phrase used to classify similar entities into categories, much like a folder system is used to group together similar projects.
 Differing from project folders, however, more than one label can be applied to each entity, allowing the user to categorize, and subsequently filter, similar entities as they see fit.

 Label options vary, depending on the class, or type, of entity selected.